FOREX-Dollar rally in balance after bumper July

 The euro was holding most of Friday's gains at $1.3423 in

-analysts said it was unlikely to take back much ground ahead of
+said it was unlikely to take back much ground ahead of the

 "Thursday's ECB meeting is likely to accentuate the euro's